grantgonn/DATA-445/README.md

 # DATA-445
 Repo for Machine Learning
-Includes all in-class activities, homework assignments, and the final project, done for DATA-445 Machine learning
+Includes all in-class activities, homework assignments, exams, and the final project, done for DATA-445 Machine learning